-What fruit and veggies are cheap and in season in autumn?
+What fruit and veggies are cheaper and in season in autumn?

 Pumpkins